top of page

 Software Compatibility

-• If something is not working or loading, update your software.
-(Don't hate)
+• If something is not working or loading, first try and update your software.

 • We usually develop in the latest versions of software.
 If in doubt, ask us and we can let you know if a release will work with your setup.